 How to save on car insurance with a speeding ticket

 - Shop around: Every company has its own rating system, which means some companies might rate your speeding ticket more heavily than others.
-Researching other insurance companies and obtaining quotes from several companies might help you find a carrier that offers you the same coverage for less.
+Researching other insurance companies and obtaining quotes from several companies can help you find a carrier that offers the same coverage for less.

 - Take a defensive driving course: Some auto insurers offer a discount for drivers who complete an approved defensive driving course or a driver’s education program.
 This discount is not available from all companies or in all states, so be sure to talk to a representative from your company or your insurance agent before you sign up for a course.

-- Take advantage of discounts: Most companies offer car insurance discounts to help drivers save on their auto insurance.
-In addition to the bundling discount, some common savings opportunities include paying in full, signing up for paperless bills and statements, enrolling in a telematics program and driving a fewer-than-average number of miles per year.
+- Take advantage of other discounts: Most companies offer car insurance discounts to help drivers save on their auto insurance.
+In addition to the bundling discount, some common savings opportunities include paying in full, signing up for paperless bills and statements, enrolling in a telematics program and driving fewer miles per year.

 Frequently asked questions